(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 The blog is going great!

 This was another great month for the blog!
-For the first, I reached 10’000 users in one month.
+For the first time, I reached 10’000 users in one month.
 This will seem very small for most bloggers.
 But I am really happy about that!
 After a great month of March 2019 for blogging, April 2019 is also awesome.

 The blog has had about 50% more users and about 30% more page views.
 I did not think I could sustain the rhythm of last month.
 I am still expecting a slow down next month.
 But I am going to do all I can to avoid it.
 I am already past my year goals of having 500 page views each day!
 I am going to aim for 1000 page views now as my stretch goal by the end of the year now!